MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-CsTeamsExternalAccessConfiguration.md

 # Get-CsTeamsExternalAccessConfiguration

 ## SYNOPSIS
-TeamsExternalAccessConfiguration has all configs that can be used to improve entire org security like the blocked users in this case.
-This cmdlet returns your organization's current settings.
+The TeamsExternalAccessConfiguration contains all configurations that can be used to enhance the security of the entire organization, such as managing blocked users.
+This cmdlet returns the current settings of your organization.

 ## SYNTAX